socius-org/sentibank/README.md

 vader = load.dict("VADER_v2014")
 ```

-The predefined lexicon identifiers follow the convention {NAME}_{VERSION} - for example, "VADER_v2014".
-This naming structure indicates the lexicon name and its version for easy recognition and selection.
+The predefined lexicon identifiers follow either a `{NAME}_{VERSION}` convention, meaning only compulsory processing was completed on the base lexicon, or a `{NAME}_{VERSION}_{refined}` structure specifying additional transformations that represent discretionary refinements.
+For example, `NoVAD_v2013_adjusted` applies arousal-based adjustments to intensify extreme valence values and dampen neutral ones, providing a richness-preserving single score.

 See below for the available predefined lexicon identifier.